Med Hondo

-Med Hondo (born Mohamed Abid; 4 May 1935 – 2 March 2019) was a Moroccan-born French director, producer, screenwriter, and actor.
+Med Hondo (born Mohamed Abid; 4 May 1935 – 2 March 2019) was a Mauritanian-French actor.
 Considered a founding father of African cinema, he is known for his controversial films dealing with issues such as race relations and colonization.
 His critically acclaimed 1970 directorial début feature, Soleil O, received the Golden Leopard award at the 1970 Locarno International Film Festival and was chosen in 2019 by the African Film Heritage Project for restoration.
 His 1979 film West Indies was the first African film musical and, at $1.3 million, the most expensive production in African film history.

 In his later years, Hondo became known for dubbing Hollywood hits that included Shrek, The Lion King, The Nutty Professor, and Se7en.

 Biography

-Hondo was born in 1935 in Ain Bni Mathar in Morocco.
+Hondo was born in 1935 in Atar.
 His mother was Mauritanian and his father Senegalese.
 In 1954, Hondo went to Rabat, Morocco, to train to become a chef at the International Hotel School there.
 He emigrated to France in 1959 and found work first in Marseille and then in Paris, variously as a cook, farm labourer, waiter, dockworker and delivery man.
 He found that he and other African immigrants were unable to gain work in their chosen professions, and in the menial jobs they could find, they were paid less than the French.
 The difficulty of making a living during this time, as well as the racism he experienced, eventually provided inspiration for Hondo's films, including Soleil O (1970) and Les Bicots-nègres, vos voisins (1974).

 He began to take classes in acting and directing, and studied under French actress Françoise Rosay, acting in classic plays by Shakespeare, Molière and Racine.
 Hondo was unable to fully express himself with French repertoire theatre, and in 1966 formed his own theatre company with Guadeloupean actor Robert Liensol.
 Named Shango (from Shango, the Yoruba god of thunder), and later Griot-Shango, the company produced plays relating the experiences of Black people, including works by René Depestre and Aimé Césaire.

 In the late 1960s, Hondo started taking small acting roles in television and films.
 As he learned the craft of film making by careful observation of the work of others, he began to get work behind the camera.
 He began work on his first film, Soleil O, in 1965.
 Made on a $30,000 budget, it was financed by Hondo's work dubbing American films into French.
 Soleil O played during International Critics' Week at the 1970 Cannes Film Festival, where it received critical acclaim.
 Soleil O received a Golden Leopard award at the 1970 Locarno International Film Festival.
 In 1981, Hondo was a member of the jury at the 12th Moscow International Film Festival.